Marketing Team September 17, 2025

 Buyers, Not Tire Kickers

 People who show up at an event are invested.
-They’ve given their time, money, and attention and expect a return in the form of useful sessions, workshops, and connections.
+They’ve given their time, money, and attention.
+They expect a return in the form of useful sessions, workshops, and connections.

 Someone who clicks “download” on a piece of content is different.
-That click provides little other than providing an email address that represents an investment in your solution.
+There is little other than providing an email address that represents an investment in your solution.

 Event attendees give off clear signals.
 Questions about pricing, deployments, integrations are the clues that they’ve moved past assessment.
 Event attendees are seriously considering how to implement your solution.